 Graduation, Retention, and Licensing Pass Rates

 In compliance with the Student Right-to-Know Act, OCC will provide its graduation and retention rates for the general student body.
 Following federal guidelines, the graduation and retention rates are calculated for the cohort of full-time, degree-seeking students who enter their first-year of college and complete their undergraduate program within 150% of normal time to completion.
-The current reporting year is for the 2014 cohort.
 Please click here for our Licensure pass rates.

 Athletic Program Participation Rates and Financial Support Data